 Actual reimbursement more than expected.
-The extra reimbursement may have to be included in income the year received.
-However, if any part of the original deduction did not reduce the taxpayer's tax for the earlier year, that part of the reimbursement is not included in income.
+The extra reimbursement may have to be included in your income the year received.
+However, if any part of the original deduction did not reduce your tax for the earlier year, that part of the reimbursement is not included in your income.